crisperdue/prooftoys-site/content/symbols-quickref.md

 Precedence of infix operators in order from highest to lowest, is `&, |, =>, ==`.

-The rest are functions, which bind tighter than infix operators, so `not a & b` means the same as `(not a) & b`.
+Prefix operators are syntactically the same as functions, which bind tighter than infix operators, so `~ a & b` means the same as `(~ a) & b`.

 ## Basic math